Dre Campbell Farm

 12. Vinegar

-Household vinegar works great against many garden pests, and you can also use it to get rid of ground moles.
+Household vinegar is effective against many garden pests and can also be used to get rid of ground moles.
 However, it will not kill them.

-Just pour some white vinegar into the mole holes, and the smell will drive away the existing moles.
-It will also deter new ones as they try to move in.
+Just pour some white vinegar into the mole holes.
+The smell will drive away the existing moles and deter new ones from trying to move in.

 What Do Moles Eat?

 These ground-dwelling creatures love to eat grubs, earthworms, centipedes, and insect larvae.
-All food choices are found within the soil of gardens, lawns, and the like.
+All these food choices are found in the soil of gardens, lawns, and similar areas.

-They dig into the ground in search of food and will consume almost their entire body weight daily in insects.
-This sounds like good news.
-Unfortunately, the incessant burrowing is what can cause concerns for plant roots.
+They dig into the ground for food and can consume almost their entire body weight in insects daily.
+Unfortunately, incessant burrowing can cause concerns for plant roots.

-They will not snack directly on plants but rather cause root damage because of their burrowing activities.
-However, if the plant exhibits direct damage due to being bitten, this will possibly be a gopher or vole and not a mole.
+Ground moles will not snack directly on plants but cause root damage because of their burrowing activities.
+However, if the plant exhibits direct damage from being bitten, this could be a gopher or vole, not a mole.

 Takeaway

-Now that you know how to get rid of a mole, as soon as the first raised mound of dirt appears, be prepared to deter them naturally.
+Now that you know how to get rid of a mole, be ready to deter them naturally as soon as the first mound of dirt appears.

 Add comment